bitwes/GodotEditorHandles/README.md

 * A turret that has a moveable/resizable "activation area".

 # SUPER VERY IMPORTANT CRITICAL DISCLAIMER
 Once you have made your `@export` and you have used your scene in another scene, DO NOT RENAME the exported variable or you will LOSE ALL SETTINGS IN ALL YOUR INSTANCES.

-For this reason, I suggest that you name all your exports the same thing (I've been using `export_handles`).
+I suggest that you name all your exported `EditorHandles` the same thing (I've been using `editor_handles`).
 You can only have one ([right now](https://github.com/bitwes/GodotEditorHandles/issues/19)) per node, so you don't have to differentiate between multiples on the same object.
 Naming them the same everywhere will make it easy to understand what they are and may aleviate the urge to make their names more descriptive.
 Think of the `EditorHandles` as a section of properties like the properties in the `Transform` or `Visibility` section of a Node.

 ## LESS IMPORTANT DISCLAIMER